 Alobariatrics

-Canada is Becoming Progressively More Obese.
-Can Drugs Like Ozempic Help to Reverse This Trend?
+Home » Canada is Becoming Progressively More Obese.
+Can Drugs Like weight-loss treatments Help to Reverse This Trend?

 Canada is Becoming Progressively More Obese.
-Can Drugs Like Ozempic Help to Reverse This Trend?
+Can Drugs Like weight-loss treatments Help to Reverse This Trend?

-Nobody would have guessed that a medication designed to decrease hemoglobin A1C (an indicator of blood sugar control in diabetics) would take the world by storm in 2020 as the most popular weight loss drug, but that’s what happened.
-You’ve probably heard of Ozempic, a medication originally developed to improve blood sugar control in patients with diabetes.
-Now, it’s being prescribed as a tool to combat obesity in people with and without diabetes.
+Nobody would have guessed that a treatment designed to decrease hemoglobin blood sugar (an indicator of blood sugar control in diabetics) would take the world by storm in 2020 as the most popular weight-loss treatments, but that’s what happened.
+You’ve probably heard of weight-loss treatments, a treatment originally developed to improve blood sugar control in patients with diabetes.
+Now, it’s being recommended as a tool to combat obesity in people with and without diabetes.

-Read more about how medications like Ozempic, in combination with bariatric surgery, may play a crucial role in addressing obesity trends in Canada.
+Read more about how treatments like weight-loss treatments, in combination with bariatric surgery, may play a crucial role in addressing obesity trends in Canada.

 Obesity in Canada: Some Trends